bsdphk/PyReveng3/README.rst

 PyReveng3 approaches all such issues with as much generality as possible, to handle any weird computer architecture I have ever encountered.

+Presently this generality extends to:

+* Any wordsize up to 64bit is supported

+* Up to seven binary attributes per location

+* Mapped memory (Ex: `R1000_400/example.py`)

+* Banked memory (Ex: `HP2226/example_banked.py`)

+* Multiple execution units in same address-space

+* Memory shared across address-spaces of execution units

+* Non-hardware languages (like CHIP-8, MUSIL, Smalltalk)

-Another important idea has been to make it easy to add a new disassembler, without having to deal with a lot of binary arithmetic, by taking in the instruction descriptions as they are typically found in manuals::
+Another important idea has been to make it easy to add a new disassembler, without having to deal with a lot of binary arithmetic, by entering the instruction descriptions as they are typically found in manuals::

     PUSH    r2      |0 1 0 1 0| reg |